Lower Guinean forests: Water regulation

 The forests regulate water flow, helping to prevent flooding during heavy rains and ensuring a steady supply of freshwater to rivers and streams.
 The water regulation function of the Lower Guinean Forests is another crucial aspect of their ecological significance.
 These forests act as natural sponges, absorbing and releasing water in a manner that benefits both the environment and human communities.
 During periods of heavy rainfall, they play a critical role in preventing flooding by absorbing excess water and regulating its flow.
 This not only safeguards the ecosystems within the forests but also safeguards human settlements downstream from potential deluges.

-The forests ensure a consistent supply of freshwater to the rivers and streams that originate within or flow through their territory.
+The forests ensure consistent freshwater supply to rivers and streams, sustaining local aquatic ecosystems and providing water resources for human communities.
 Aquatic life and vegetation depend on these water bodies.

 Habitat for endangered species

 Several critically endangered species, including the Cross River gorilla and various species of monkeys and birds, inhabit the Lower Guinean forests.
 The Lower Guinean Forests serve as a refuge for a diverse range of wildlife.
 Among the most emblematic inhabitants of these forests is also the Cross River gorilla, an elusive and highly endangered primate species.
-These forests are also home to a plethora of other species, including various monkeys, birds, and numerous plants with unique ecological significance.
+These forests are also home to multiple other species, including various monkeys, birds, and numerous plants with unique ecological significance.
 Forest preservation is necessary for the survival of these vulnerable species.
 Conservation efforts in the Lower Guinean Forests are crucial to maintaining the biodiversity of the region and ensuring the protection of these species.

 Cultural and indigenous importance

 These forests are often home to indigenous communities with rich cultural traditions.
 The forests provide resources and are central to the way of life of many local people.
-These forests have been the cradle of diverse cultural traditions, lifestyles, and worldviews that have thrived for generations.
+These forests supported diverse cultural traditions and lifestyles that have thrived for generations.
 The Cultural and Indigenous Importance of the Lower Guinean Forests extends beyond their ecological significance, reflecting a profound connection between the region's indigenous communities and the forest environment.
 Understanding and acknowledging this cultural dimension is integral to appreciating the holistic significance of these forests.